-Knowledge and Understanding That the student knows and understands all the legal issues in the branches of his study and demonstrates advanced and specialized knowledge of legal rules applicable locally and regionally, as well as knowledge of the historical and philosophical origins of knowledge.
-That the student masters all the controversial legal and jurisprudence issues in depth to enable the student to form opinion and trend regards these issues.
-That the student knows the advanced modern legal scientific topics related the contemporary state of affairs in-depth and the ability to consolidate these topics from the doctrinal, legislative and judicial aspects.
+Knc Knowledge and Understanding A1 That the student masters all the controversial legal and jurisprudence issues in depth to enable the student to form opinion and trend regards these issues.
+A2 That the student knows and understands all the legal issues in the branches of his study and demonstrates advanced and specialized knowledge of legal rules applicable locally and regionally, as well as knowledge of the historical and philosophical origins of knowledge. А3 That the student knows the advanced modern legal scientific topics related the contemporary state of affairs in-depth and the ability to consolidate these topics from the doctrinal, legislative and judicial aspects.
 A4 That the student knows the scientific research methods and its different techniques.
-Intellectual Skills That the student should be able to interpret law fundamentally in a way that enables him to understand the exact meaning of the texts, derive rulings from them and find out the reason behind the legislation.
-B2 The student should be able to analyze, originate and critique the theories, legal opinions, court rulings and form opinion about controversial issues.
-That the student should be able to make a scientific comparison between the different legal, judicial and jurisprudential trends Practical Skills The student should be able to link permanently, through his study, between theoretical study and The student should be able to study legal problems by identifying them and making in-depth scientific researches for them and stimulating the ability of innovation The student should be able to apply legal texts practically to discover the strengths and weaknesses in them The student should be able to carry out in depth specialized scientific thesis in the field of his C4 specialization Transferred Skills (Labour Market) The student should be able to discuss and present legal topics and opinions in a sound manner and sound language.
-The student should commit to scientific honesty and professional work ethics D3 | The student should be able to do in-depth self-study and to follow-up latest developments The student should be able to communicate in the labor market and have a good command of a foreign language.
+Prac ctical Skills B1 The student should be able to link permanently, through his study, between theoretical study and practice.
+B2 The student should be able to study legal problems by identifying them and making indepth scientific researches for them and stimulating the ability of innovation В3 The student should be able to apply legal texts practically to discover the strengths and weaknesses in them B4 The student should be able to carry out in depth specialized scientific thesis in the field of his specialization Inte llectual Skills C1 That the student should be able to interpret law fundamentally in a way that enables him to understand the exact meaning of the texts, derive rulings from them and find out the reason behind the legislation.
+C2 The student should be able to analyze, originate and critique the theories, legal opinions, court rulings and form opinion about controversial issues.
+C3 That the student should be able to make a scientific comparison between the different legal, judicial and jurisprudential trends

+Trar Transferred Skills (Labour Market) D1 The student should be able to discuss and present legal topics and opinions in a sound manner and sound language.
+D2 The student should commit to scientific honesty and professional work ethics D3 The student should be able to do in-depth self-study and to follow-up latest developments D4 The student should be able to communicate in the labor market and have a good command of a foreign language.